Terms & Conditions

-6.2 Ticket(s) may be exchanged for later performances or credit vouchers subject to availability and to an administration charge of £2 per Ticket and provided that we receive the Ticket(s) at least 48 hours before the performance is due to take place (at least 7 days in the case of bookings of 10+ tickets).
+6.2 Ticket(s) may be exchanged for later performances or credit vouchers subject to availability and to an administration charge of £2 per Transaction and provided that we receive the Ticket(s) at least 48 hours before the performance is due to take place (at least 7 days in the case of bookings of 10+ tickets).

 6.3 If Tickets are not returned in time to exchange them or receive a credit voucher under clause 6.2, we may at our discretion offer to resell them on your behalf (but shall in no circumstances be obliged to do so).
 If we successfully resell your Ticket, we will refund to you the face value of the Tickets purchased (excluding any delivery charges) minus an administration fee of £2 per Ticket.
 Please note, we will sell all of our own Tickets before we offer any returned Ticket for resale and we cannot guarantee the successful resale of any returned Ticket.
 Returned tickets may be withdrawn from re-sale at any time at your request and/or at our discretion.